unstoppabledomains/dev-docs/identity/quickstart/login-with-pop-up.md

 ---
-title: Login with Unstoppable with Popup
+title: Unstoppable Login with Popup
 description: This integration guide is intended for a generic @uauth/js, no Ethereum provider, with callback, and with the popup feature.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/login-with-popup/
 showNextButton: false
 ---

-# Login with Unstoppable with Popup
+# Unstoppable Login with Popup

-In this integration guide, we will show how to add Login with Unstoppable with the pop-up feature to an empty HTML page.
+In this integration guide, we will show how to add Unstoppable Login with the pop-up feature to an empty HTML page.
 There will be no complicated install requirements – to complete this integration, you just need to be a JavaScript developer with a few minutes of time.

 <figure>
 <div class="video-container">